inonitz/premake5-workspace-template/README.md

 <!-- ROADMAP -->
 ## Roadmap
 - Adding an option to delete files based on architecture (e.g ```cleanarch --arch='x'```)
 - Premake should be able to generate vs2022 files.
-This premake project can't do that
+This premake project can't do that (yet)
 - Optimization of execution time:
   * ```with-subprojects``` branch
     * ~7sec [windows]
     * ~4sec [wsl2]
   * ```barebones``` branch
-    * ~242ms [windows]
+    * ~350ms [windows]

 <!-- CONTRIBUTING -->